bydariogamer/py101forpygamers/README.md

-# Python 101 for Pygamers
+# Becoming Pygamer

 This is the tutorial for Python and Pygame for the beginners.

-The tutorial is published at https://py101forpygamers.books.tiainen.cc/
+The tutorial is published at https://becomingpygamer.books.tiainen.cc/

 The tutorial is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.